-The hybrid structure of the Health Services and Outcomes Research graduate program includes two class meeting formats: 1) executive-style, mandatory in-person residency classes that take place in Chicago over a few days each quarter and 2) regular class meetings that occur between the in- person residencies.
+The hybrid structure of the Health Services and Outcomes Research graduate program includes two class meeting formats: 1) executive-style, mandatory inperson residency classes that take place in Chicago over a few days each quarter and 2) regular class meetings that occur between the in- person residencies.
 Students living outside of the Chicago area may participate in the regular meetings online, while Chicago- area students are expected to attend these meetings in person.
-The physical location for all residency classes and class sessionss is the 18th Floor Theater Classroom, 633 N Saint Clair Street, Chicago, IL 60611.
+The physical location for residency and class sessions is the 18th floor Theater Classroom, 633 N Saint Clair Street, Chicago, IL, 60611.
 If the classroom is changed or different, it will be reflected on Canvas.

-Due to this nontraditional meeting pattern of HSOR courses, students should closely observe the course schedule published on the Master's Curriculum page of the HSOR program website.
+Due to this nontraditional meeting pattern of HSOR courses, students should closely observe the course schedule published on the Master's Curriculum page of the HSOR website.
 Course dates and times are confirmed approximately 9 months in advance.
-Northwestern academic calendars are found on the Registrar's website.
+For students taking Public Health courses, these follow the traditional Northwestern academic calendar, which can be found on the Registrar's website.